publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2671.md

         (1)

-         Expenditures described under subsection (a) of this section shall be made only for such activities as—
+         Expenditures described under subsection (a) shall be made only for such activities as—

             (A) serve to further the realization of foreign policy objectives;

             (B) are a matter of urgency to implement;

-            (C) with respect to activities the expenditures for which are required to be certified under subsection (a) of this section, require confidentiality in the best interests of the conduct of foreign policy by the United States; and
+            (C) with respect to activities the expenditures for which are required to be certified under subsection (a), require confidentiality in the best interests of the conduct of foreign policy by the United States; and

             (D) are not otherwise prohibited by law.